Slavery in British America: Background

 The University College London Centre for the Study of the Legacies of British Slavery provides maps of where plantations were built on the colonies of Grenada, Jamaica, and Barbados.
 At the time Somerset v Stewart was concluded in 1772 there were nearly 30 colonies engaging in the enslavement of Africans, and while slavery in England was definitively struck down "the impairment to the legal status of slavery in the realm of England did not extend to the colonies."
+According to historian Robin Winks, after the American Revolution, "loyalist" slave owners who were being treated poorly by "patriot" Americans retained ownership of their slaves when they re-located to British Canada where slavery was still legal until 1833.

 Slavery was also present in Guyana, though mostly under Dutch rule.
 When Britain established Guyana as a British colony in 1815, slavery continued as it had before.
 At one time, Guyana was one of the wealthiest of Britain's sugar colonies.
 Slavery was abolished in Guyana in 1833.

 According to the Voyages: The Trans-Atlantic Slave Trade Database, the British Empire was the second most involved country, only being surpassed by the Portuguese Empire.
 The estimated number of people transported across the Atlantic on ships according to the Voyages database is 3,259,443.
 One reason why the British Empire shipped such an enormous amount of slaves was because of the Treaty of Utrecht in 1713, where Britain secured the Asiento de Negros, a monopoly over the trading of slaves to plantations in Spanish America.
 This monopoly over slave trading led to tensions between Spain and Britain with their contract and the fees for providing slave transportation which led to the War of Jenkins' Ear.
 According to historian Peter Silver, the Asiento and the War of Jenkins' Ear had a profound impact on slavery in [British] America.

 Legacy

 As noted by the BBC, Britain's about-face from being involved with the slave trade and having colonies that engaged in the practice of slavery to campaigning aggressively to end it presents a glorious humanitarian crusade for the ages.
 However, any retrospective upon and congratulations on the subject must carry a sobering awareness not just of the event and what followed.
 Prior to abolishing of both the trade and then slavery itself within its many colonial possessions, Britain was "the pre-eminent slave trading nation during the 18th century."

+The Guardian writes that slavery during British rule sometimes gets discarded, saying that "Many of us today have a more vivid image of American slavery than we have of life as it was for British-owned slaves on the plantations of the Caribbean.
+The word slavery is more likely to conjure up images of Alabama cotton fields and whitewashed plantation houses, of Roots, Gone With The Wind and 12 Years A Slave, than images of Jamaica or Barbados in the 18th century."